 A tent footprint is designed to match a particular tent, so it will fit the tent perfectly.
 On the other hand, you are limited to using the footprint with a single tent model.

 Also, if you want to replace your old tent, you’ll have to choose exactly the same size or even the same model to be able to use your old footprint.

 Most tarps will provide enough coverage for any tent.
 That’s what tarps are all about – versatility.

 But your tarp won’t be a perfect fit.
 If the tarp is larger than the tent floor area, water and dew will easily accumulate between the tarp and the tent floor.
 Instead of protecting, it will increase the chance for water to enter the tent.

 So, make sure to fold and adjust your tarp to make it fit.

-Do I Really Need A Footprint or Tarp for The Tent?
+Do I Really Need a Footprint or Tarp for the Tent? – FAQs

 It depends on the campsite selection and your preferences.

 Rough and abrasive surfaces such as sandy soil or rocky ground can deteriorate the tent floor.
 Any floor tear will allow water, dirt, or creepy crawlies to get into the tent.